What Is Site-to-Site VPN Technology?

 If your organization is still sharing sensitive data over an unprotected channel, a site-to-site VPN option can help you minimize the risk of the data being stolen or breached.

-As SMBs continue to relocate their data and applications to the cloud, and workers spend more and more time operating outside of office networks (remote working), the process of routing traffic through an onsite data center makes little sense.
+Site-to-site VPNs have been good ways for businesses to secure traffic, but as businesses continue to relocate their data and applications to the cloud, and workers spend more time operating outside of office networks (remote working), the process of routing traffic through an onsite data center doesn’t make as much sense.

 Difference Between Site-to-Site and Remote Access VPN